Richard P. McCormick: Career

 In 1945, McCormick began teaching at the department of history at Rutgers University.
 From 1961 to 1962, he was a fellow of Jesus College at the University of Cambridge in the United Kingdom.
-In August 1945, McCormick married Katheryne Levis in Baltimore, who he met at the University of Delaware in Newark, Delaware, when he was teaching in the university's Army Specialized Training Reserve Program in 1944.
+In August 1945, McCormick married Katheryne Levis in Baltimore, whom he met at the University of Delaware in Newark, Delaware, when he was teaching in the university's Army Specialized Training Reserve Program in 1944.

 McCormick was chair of the Rutgers College history department from 1966 to 1969 and dean of Rutgers College from 1974 to 1977.
 In 1971, he chaired a committee on coeducation at Rutgers College (which had previously admitted men only) and in 1969 he chaired a special faculty committee to address issues raised by African-American students at Rutgers.

 McCormick retired from teaching in 1982.

 McCormick was instrumental in the establishment of several influential historical organizations, including the New Jersey Historical Commission, the New Jersey State Historical Records Advisory Board and the New Jersey Tercentenary Commission, and served as research adviser to Colonial Williamsburg, and as a member of the American Revolution Bicentennial Commission.

 His books The Second American Party System: Party Formations in the Jacksonian Era (1966) and Rutgers: A Bicentennial History (1966) received the biennial book prize from American Association for State and Local History in 1965 and 1968, respectively.
 In 2002, McCormick was recognized with the Award for Scholarly Distinction from the American Historical Association.

 A longtime resident of Piscataway, New Jersey, McCormick moved with his wife to Bridgewater Township, New Jersey, where he lived in his final years.